SamSistemassrl/react-test/README.md

 ## Conditions:
     - test must be done in 1 hour.
-    - for that we will compare PR and fork time.
+    - for that we will compare commits timestamp and notification.
     - test must be runnable

 # instructions